sverweij/dependency-cruiser/doc/cli.md

 ### `--preserve-symlinks`
 Whether to leave symlinks as is or resolve them to their realpath.
 This option defaults to `false` (which is also nodejs' default behavior since release 6).

+### `--webpack-config`: use (the resolution options of) a webpack configuration
+Dependency-cruiser will pluck the `resolve` key from the configuration use the information to resolve files on disk.

+The configuration file you can pass as an argument to this option is relative to the current working directory.

+If you're a webpack user and you have a `resolve` key in your webpack config you probably already know what happens with this.
+If not (or if you're curious; see the [webpack resolve](https://webpack.js.org/configuration/resolve/) documentation for details.

 ### arguments
 You can pass a bunch of files, directories and 'glob' patterns.